University of the Philippines: Centennial celebration

 Former Commission on Higher Education chair Romulo Neri (right) assist former UP President Emerlinda R. Roman as she descends from the staircase that led to the lighting of the Centennial Flame during the kickoff of the centennial celebration in Diliman.

 On January 8, 2008, the University of the Philippines began its centennial celebration.
 The opening ceremony featured a 100-torch relay to light the eternal flame on the Centennial Cauldron at Quezon Hall.
-Torches were carried by, among others, Fernando Javier, 100, of Baguio, the oldest U.P. alumnus (Civil Engineering from University of the Philippines Manila, 1933), Michael Dumlao, a 6th-grader from the University of the Philippines Integrated School in U.P.
-Diliman and U.P.
-President Emerlinda Roman, the first woman president of the university.
-The Centennial Cauldron features three pillars to represent the three core values, and seven flowers representing the seven constituent universities, i.e. U.P.
-Manila, U.P.
-Diliman (together with U.P.
-Pampanga, its extension campus), U.P.
-Los Baños, U.P.
-Baguio, U.P.
-Visayas, U.P.
-Mindanao, and U.P.
-Open University.
+Torches were carried by, among others, Fernando Javier, 100, of Baguio, the oldest UP alumnus (Civil Engineering from University of the Philippines Manila, 1933), Michael Dumlao, a 6th-grader from the University of the Philippines Integrated School in UP Diliman and UP President Emerlinda Roman, the first woman president of the university.
+The Centennial Cauldron features three pillars to represent the three core values, and seven flowers representing the seven constituent universities, i.e. UP Manila, UP Diliman (together with UP Pampanga, its extension campus), UP Los Baños, UP Baguio, UP Visayas, UP Mindanao, and UP Open University.

-The Bangko Sentral ng Pilipinas (BSP) and U.P. issued commemorative ₱ 100 U.P.
-Centennial notes at the BSP Security Plant Complex in Quezon City.
-The notes appear as four-outs (four uncut pieces) in a folder featuring the signatures of all U.P. presidents including Roman.
+The Bangko Sentral ng Pilipinas (BSP) and UP issued commemorative ₱ 100 UP Centennial notes at the BSP Security Plant Complex in Quezon City.
+The notes appear as four-outs (four uncut pieces) in a folder featuring the signatures of all UP presidents including Roman.

-Inspired by the U.P.
-Oblation, the University of the Philippines Alumni Association (UPAA) launched an art exhibit, "100 Nudes/100 Years" featuring the works of nine U.P. alumni national artists.
+Inspired by the UP Oblation, the University of the Philippines Alumni Association (UPAA) launched an art exhibit, "100 Nudes/100 Years" featuring the works of nine UP alumni national artists.

-U.P.A.A.
-2008 centennial yearbook
+UPAA 2008 centennial yearbook

-The University of the Philippines Alumni Association announced its launch of a three-volume U.P.A.A.
+The University of the Philippines Alumni Association announced its launch of a three-volume UPA.A.
 2008 Centennial Yearbook on June 21, 2008, at the U.P.A.A.
 Grand Alumni-Faculty Homecoming and Reunion at the Araneta Coliseum, Cubao, Quezon City.
-The theme is “U.P.
+The theme is "U.P.
 Alumni: Excellence, Leadership and Service in the Next 100 Years," with the three cover designs showing the works of National Artists Napoleon Abueva, Abdulmari Asia Imao, and Benedicto Cabrera, respectively.
 Chief Justice Reynato Puno is the Yearbook's most distinguished alumnus awardee (among 46 other awardees).

-U.P.
-Charter of 2008
+UP Charter of 2008

-The U.P.
-Charter of 2008, Republic Act No. 9500, was signed by President Gloria Macapagal Arroyo into law on April 29, 2008, at the U.P.
-Library Conference Hall in Lahug, Cebu.
-It aims "to provide both institutional and fiscal autonomy to U.P., specifically, to protect student's democratic access and strengthen administration through the recognition of U.P.
-System's Board of Regents and U.P.
-Council."
-The new charter declared U.P. as the Philippines' national university, giving it "the enhanced capability to fulfill its mission and spread the benefits of knowledge."
+The UP Charter of 2008, Republic Act No. 9500, was signed by President Gloria Macapagal Arroyo into law on April 29, 2008, at the UP Library Conference Hall in Lahug, Cebu.
+It aims "to provide both institutional and fiscal autonomy to UP, specifically, to protect student's democratic access and strengthen administration through the recognition of UP System's Board of Regents and UP Council."
+The new charter declared UP as the Philippines' national university, giving it "the enhanced capability to fulfill its mission and spread the benefits of knowledge."
 The new charter will help improve its competitiveness.
-The newly designated “national university" however, needs ₱ 3.6 billion to be on a par with other universities in the region.
+The newly designated "national university" however, needs ₱ 3.6 billion to be on a par with other universities in the region.